-Celebrities Chanelled The Oscars Statuette In Gold Looks At The 2021 Oscars
+Celebrities Channeled The Oscars Statuette In Gold Looks At The 2021 Oscars

 Best Actress nominee Carey Mulligan wore a two-piece Valentino Couture look, showing off a bit of skin in a bandeau top.
 The Promising Young Woman star paired the crop top with a voluminous skirt that's looked made for social distancing on the red carpet.

-Fellow Best Actress nom Andra Day also showed out in a custom-made peek-a-boo gown from Vera Wang Haute.
+Fellow Best Actress nominee Andra Day also showed out in a custom-made peek-a-boo gown from Vera Wang Haute.
 According to E!, Wang worked with a welder to help craft the gold gown made of actual metal.

 Advertisement